dvav/dgeclust/docs/tutorial/clustering/index.md

 <img class="img-responsive" alt="Simulation progress" title="Simulation progress" src="{{ site.baseurl }}/img/progress.png"></img>

 It seems that the algorithm converges rapidly after ~1000 iterations.
 From the histogram on the top right, we can see that the data support between 20 and 23 clusters with a peak at 21.
-If you need the extend the simulation for another 10K iterations (i.e. a total of 20K iterations), you can type:
+If you need to extend the simulation for another 10K iterations (i.e. a total of 20K iterations), you can type: